 If you want a good deal and you have a friend who can add it to his plan, you explore that option..
 We cannot over-emphasize the importance of having a local phone.
 Some potential landlords are more likely to answer call from a local number.
 This same applies to when you are searching for jobs.
 So, you see the reason why this is on the list of what to do in your first week in Canada after landing.

 5. Continue Your Apartment Search

 If you chose a city where you have a friend or family member, they can start the search for you before you arrive.
 Some might even be able to move into their apartment or house immediately they land.
 Most new immigrants without Canadian credit history and local references may be at a disadvantage.
 Some landlords give preference to applicants who can provide these.

 One of the best ways to go about this is to offer to pay for 6 months ahead or get your friend / family to co-sign the agreement.
 A friend actually paid for one year rent ahead.
 To make your search easier, you can use websites like Rentfaster, Craigslist and Kijiji.
 You can also check Padmapper which is a good aggregator.

 6. Start The Process for Your Driving License

 While you can survive without driving in Canada, it is a good idea to get your driving license.
 Your immediate plan may not include getting a car but you never know if you will need to rent a car one day.
-In order to legally drive a car in Canada, you will need a driver’s licence issued by the government of your province or territory.
+In order to legally drive a car in Canada, you will need a driver’s license issued by the government of your province or territory.
 Without it, you cannot drive anywhere in Canada.

-Most new immigrants with a valid licence from their home country should be able to use this to drive in Canada for a short time after you arrive.
+Most new immigrants with a valid license from their home country should be able to use this to drive in Canada for a short time after you arrive.
 Check with the government of your province or territory for details.
 The process to get a driver’s licence in Canada depends on the province or territory where you live and on your driving background.
 It may include:

 - a written exam on the rules of the road (you can get a study guide to help with this)